kbjimenes/target-identification/README.md

 # Datasets

 CHEMBL 27, 28 and 31 releases were extracted and clean to get reliable data about interactions between compound and targets of HomoSapiends.
-These data was also used to train and test the 253 TCM.
+These data was also used to train and test the 253 models.

 # Target-centric model (TCM)